LukasZahradnik/PyNeuraLogic/docs/index.rst

 Installation
 ############

-| To install PyNeuraLogic's latest release from the PyPI repository, use the following command.
+| To install PyNeuraLogic's latest release from the PyPI repository, use the following command:

 .. code-block::